Brandon Calver: Winnipeg Blue Bombers

 Soon after his release from Ottawa, Calver signed a practice roster agreement with the Winnipeg Blue Bombers on September 6, 2019.
 He played in the team's last five regular season games, but did not record a statistic.
 He did, however, record one special teams tackle in his playoff debut in the team's West Semi-Final win over the Calgary Stampeders.
 He was on the injured list for the West Final and Grey Cup games, but was still a member of the 107th Grey Cup championship team.

 Calver remained under contract with the Blue Bombers in 2020, but did not play that year due to the cancellation of the 2020 CFL season.
 He became a free agent upon the expiration of his contract on February 9, 2021.

 Toronto Argonauts

 Calver remained unsigned to start the 2021 CFL season, but was signed in week 2 by the Toronto Argonauts on August 10, 2021.
+He played in six regular season games in 2021, but did not record any statistics.

+In 2022, Calver played in 17 regular season games where he had six special teams tackles.
+Midway through the year, he changed positions from linebacker to fullback.
+He also played in both post-season games that year, including the 109th Grey Cup game where he won his second championship after the Argonauts defeated his former team, the Blue Bombers.
+He signed a contract extension on December 28, 2022.

+Calver recorded a career-high 10 special teams tackles in 2023 while playing in 16 regular season games.
+He played in the East Final, but the 16–2 Argonauts were upset by the Montreal Alouettes.
+In the 2024 season, Calver spent the first two games on the practice roster, but dressed for the following nine, before being placed on the injured list.
+He recorded four special teams tackles during the regular season and was on the six-game injured list when the Argonauts defeated the Blue Bombers in the 111th Grey Cup championship.
+As an impending free agent, Calver was granted an early release on February 10, 2025.
+However, he was re-signed on June 19, 2025.
+He played in six games for the Argonauts in 2025 where he had three special teams tackles.
+He was later released on August 11, 2025.